dell/karavi-authorization/docs/GETTING_STARTED_GUIDE.md

 A Storage Administrator can execute the installer or rpm package as a root user or via `sudo`.

+After deployment, application data will be stored on the system under `/var/lib/rancher/k3s/storage/`.

 ## Roles and Responsibilities

 ### Storage Administrators